 Nearby Markets or Grocery Stores

 - Kolaportid Flea Market – Enormous flea and food market.
 Held on weekends in a massive industrial building by the waterfront, this market has numerous stalls selling vintage clothing, old toys, and assorted bric-à-brac.
 The food stalls are a good place to sample such traditional delicacies as rúgbrauð (geothermally-baked rye bread) and hákarl (fermented shark).
-7-minute walk (0.4 mile).
+(0.4 mile).